ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

-- **the motion command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion, and more (↔ EasyMotion and co.)
+- **the command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion, and more (↔ EasyMotion and co.)
 - **the context**: it should be enough to look at the target, and nothing else